me.jpeg

 I am a postdoc in the Department of Electrical Engineering and Computer Sciences (EECS) at UC Berkeley, advised by Prof. David Wagner.
 I received my Ph.D. in Computer Science and Technology from Tsinghua University in 2023, advised by Prof. Bo Zhang and Prof. Xiaolin Hu.
 I was also honored to work with Prof. Jun Zhu and Prof. Jianming Li.
 I received my Bachelor’s degree in Mathematics and Physics from Tsinghua University in 2017.

-My research interests include robustness/safety/security issues in deep learning, especially in Computer Vision (CV) and Large Language Models (LLMs).
-My current focuses are adversarial examples, jailbreaking, and prompt injection.
+My research focuses on robustness, safety, and security issues in deep learning, particularly in Computer Vision (CV) and Large Language Models (LLMs).
+I am especially interested in adversarial examples, jailbreaking attacks, and prompt injection, aiming to better understand the limitations and failure modes of modern AI systems.

 Special thanks to Kexin for taking the profile picture.